vegetish/corda/docs/source/key-concepts-node.rst

 -------------------
 The plugin registry is where new CorDapps are installed to extend the behavior of the node.

-The node also has several plugins installed by default to handle common tasks such as:
+The node also has several cordapps installed by default to handle common tasks such as:

 * Retrieving transactions and attachments from counterparties
 * Upgrading contracts